 - Made with the intention on the part of the defendant of thereby depriving a person of property or legal rights or otherwise causing injury.

-To recover compensatory damages in a California personal injury case, the plaintiff must usually prove each element of the claim by a preponderance of the evidence.1
+To recover compensatory damages (also called actual damages) in a California personal injury case, the plaintiff must usually prove each element of the claim by a preponderance of the evidence.1

 This means the plaintiff must simply show it is more likely than not that each element of the claim is true.